What is an RTD Sensor - Reference Information on Temperature Sensors

 What is an RTD Sensor?

-How does an RTD Sensor (Pt100 Sensor) work?
+How does an RTD Probe (Pt100 Sensor) work?

 RTD Sensors, usually Pt100, rely on a resistive element with a resistance of 100ohms at 0ºC.
 This element is generally encased in a stainless steel sheath suitable for most temperature measurement applications.
 As the temperature changes the value of this resistance also changes providing a reliable and predictable resistance value which can then be measured and converted to display in ºF or ºC by appropriate instrumentation.